 Funeral Service Education

-- Professionals knowledgeable of and compliant with federal, state, provincial/territorial, and local regulatory guidelines in the geographic area whre they practice as well as:
+- Professionals knowledgeable of and compliant with federal, state, provincial/territorial, and local regulatory guidelines (in the geographic area where the practice is), as well as

 - Professionals sensitive to the responsibility for public health, safety, and welfare in caring for human remains.